pytesNET/rat.rollup-plugin-sass/README.md

 #### outFile
 > Available for: `RatSass` and `RatSassOutput`

-This option should be avoided whenever if possible, since RatSass pushs this option based on the rollup configuration.
+This option should be avoided whenever possible, since RatSass pushs this option based on the used rollup configuration.
 Check out the [related SASS Docs](https://sass-lang.com/documentation/js-api#outfile) for more information.